JVital2013/goesrecv-ps/README.md

 NOTE: This software is experimental and is for testing and educational purposes only.
 It leverages what appears to be undocumented parts of goesrecv, so the data may not be 100% accurate.
 If you see any problems with my code, or potential ways to improve it, let me know!

 ## goesrecv-rtltcp.ps1

+**Warning:** This script pushed signed 8-bit samples over the network.
+Most RTL-TCP clients are expecting unsigned 8-bit samples.
+The waveform is still viewable, but the signal cannot be decoded.
+More on this (hopefully) soon...

 Monitor the RF spectrum of your goestools-dedicated SDR in programs like Gqrx and SDRSharp - all while your goestools stack is still running.
 This can be useful in troubleshooting your setup without stopping goestools services.

 It works by connecting to the RTLSDR/AirSpy sample publisher on goesrecv, and relays the IQ samples as a standard rtl_tcp connection to the SDR client of your choice.